Codex Zacynthius: Discovery and further research

 The early history of the manuscript is unknown.
 In 1821 it was brought by General Colin Macaulay to England from the Greek island Zakynthos in the Ionian Sea, after being presented to him by Prince Comuto (Antonios Dimitriou Komoutos, 1748-1833) a former President of the Septinsular Republic.
 Comuto inscribed the Codex to Macaulay as a token of his esteem.
 On his return to England Macaulay presented the Codex to British and Foreign Bible Society which then placed it in its library (Mss 24) in London.

 Scholz saw the manuscript in 1845, and Paul de Lagarde in 1853, but they did not decipher it.
 The subtext of the Palimpest was partly deciphered, transcribed, and edited by the Rev. Tregelles in 1861.
 Tregelles used types originally cast for printing the Codex Alexandrinus, which only approximately represented the shape of the letters of the codex.
 The hand-written letters are smaller than the later letters.
 Tregelles included one page of typographical facsimile in this edition.
 He did not decipher the small Patristic writing and doubted that it could be read without chemical restoration.

 Nicholas Pocock found errors in Tregelles' edition, but William Hatch thought it satisfactory.
 J. Harold Greenlee corrected Tregelles' errors and edited the list of corrections in 1957, which was examined by William Hatch.
 In 1959 Greenlee published a commentary.
-The codex probably needs another examination with modern technology.
+In July 2018, the manuscript was scanned using MSI technology, with the result that now the lower portion is entirely readable, and a new transcription and translation of Codex Zacynthius is available online via the Cambridge Digital Library.